apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

 ### Watching a long transfer

-Sending 3.5 GB to twelve machines takes minutes, and a terminal that prints nothing for that long is indistinguishable from one that has hung. `deploy` shows every host while it works, redrawn in place:
+Sending 3.5 GB to twelve machines takes minutes, and a terminal that prints nothing for that long is indistinguishable from one that has hung.
+Every transfer that can take minutes reports the same way — `deploy`, `run`'s source sync, and `provision`'s JDK delivery — redrawn in place:

 ```
   worker01  █████████████████░░░░░░░  70%  210.0 MB / 300.0 MB  24.1 MB/s